juliointest/test-automation-php-webdriver/README.md

 PHPUnit is a library used to structure, run and assert data inside tests.
 In this project, I used it to organize the tests and also to have hooks to set up and tear down each test.

 The Test Classes are stored inside the folder tests.

+## Behat

+Behat is a PHP library inspired in Cucumber [link text](https://cucumber.io/), a Ruby framework, to create test scripts based on a user-friendly description written in Gherkin [link text](http://docs.behat.org/en/v2.5/guides/1.gherkin.html).
+The feature files are read and then Behat looks for the PHP code snippets stored in the features folder.
+Once it is found, Behat executed the function code.
+In this case, the function code has Facebook WebDriver code, to simulate the user interacting to the web site.

 ## Facebook WebDriver